riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

 (Note: For consistency, we write all groups additively in this memo, as is typical for elliptic curves.)

-In groups such as Group 14 {{?RFC3526}} and the large prime-order subgroup of Curve25519 {{?RFC7748}} or Ristretto255
- {{?I-D.irtf-cfrg-ristretto255-decaf448}}, solving DLP is essentially the cheapest known way to solve CDH and to break practical protocols based on the group.

 Traditional protocols involving Diffie-Hellman, including ephemeral key agreement in TLS and static key agreement in the original proposal of Diffie and Hellman {{DH76}}, use the shared secret xy\*G to derive a